friyin/friyotools/README.md

 #### Import domains into DB

-Type `./domdata.py -i domains.txt` to import domains
+Type `./domdata.py -d newdomains.db -i domains.txt` to import domains

 If you specify dash - as input stdin will be used.

-Example: `cat domains.txt | ./domdata.py -i -`
+Example: `cat domains.txt | ./domdata.py -d newdomains.db -i -`

 Result will be displayed to stdout showing new domains only.

 #### List domains from DB

-To list domains in DB: `./domdata.py -l`
+To list domains in DB: `./domdata.py -l -d mydomains.db`

 At this moment not all details are dumped, you can use your favourite SQLite browser to see and modify stored data.